List of Fireman Sam characters: Station Officer Steele

-Station Officer (Fire Captain in the US dub of the CGI series) Basil Steele (Norris Steele in the CGI series) is the officer in charge of Pontypandy Fire Station.
+Station Officer Steele is the officer in charge of Pontypandy Fire Station.
 He has a rail fire engine called Bessie and a mobile command unit.

+In the original series, his real name is Basil Steele, while in the CGI series, it is Norris Steele.

+He is referred to as Fire Captain Steele in the US dub of the CGI series.

 The character of Steele has been compared to Captain Mainwaring from Dad's Army.

 Penny Morris

 Firefighter Penny Morris is a firefighter in Pontypandy who was the only female firefighter (firewoman) from 1990 to 2015.
 Originally from Newtown, Penny moved to Pontypandy in Season 3.
 She is a trained lifeguard and certified scuba diver.
-She drives a rescue tender called Venus, as currently based on a Range Rover Carmichael Commando, but received elements of the greatly modified Mini Cooper from the fifth season being a water carrier.
+She drives a rescue tender called Venus, as currently based on a Range Rover Carmichael Commando, but received elements of the greatly modified Mini Cooper from the fifth series being a water carrier.
 She also has a rescue boat called Neptune beginning from the sixth season until Ben Hooper operates it in the ninth season.

 Her cousin farmer Annie Morris was introduced to the series in 2023.